zaufi/pluggable-output-processor/README.md

     $ ln -s /usr/bin/outproc /usr/lib/outproc/bin/<module-name>

 and then make sure `/usr/lib/outproc/bin` placed __before__ `/usr/bin` (and anything else) in your user/system `PATH` environment.
+Available modules (plugins) can be found at `<python-site-packages-dir>/outproc/pp`.
 For example, to install the `gcc` module do the following:

     $ ln -s /usr/bin/outproc /usr/lib/outproc/bin/gcc

 Then you may edit `/etc/outproc/gcc.conf` to adjust color settings.

 TODO